 Their line of Revita products, not the least of which is their Revita Tablets for Hair Revitalization, focuses on all the factors that can cause hair loss, whether it’s hormonal issues, oxidative stress, or inflammation.

-Taking one Revita Hair Revitalization tablet a day – consistently – will gradually reduce hair loss while stimulating hair growth, according to the folks at DS Labs.
+According to the folks at DS Labs, taking one Revita Hair Revitalization tablet a day – consistently – will gradually reduce hair loss while stimulating hair growth.

 The Revita Tablets for Hair Revitalization contain proven ingredients such as melatonin, a powerful antioxidant and growth modulator that slows the oxidative stress on hair follicles.